Frequently Asked E-BIKE Questions

 What’s the point of an electric bike?

-Electric assist bikes add power to your own pedaling thus enabling you to do more with a bicycle (ride faster, get up hills easier) and have more fun!
+Electric assist bikes add power to your own pedaling.
+They empower you to do more with a bicycle (ride faster, get up hills easier) and have more fun!
 For many people eBikes help them:

 Most electric bikes in Canada will provide you with assist up to 32kph.